My mother was an excellent cook who taught me a great deal as she cooked from scratch. Today, both my hubby and I enjoy cooking.

 A Good Way to Use Up Turkey Leftovers

-Each year at this time, we pare down the amount of frozen food that we have in our refrigerators and freezers in case we have power outages due to storms.
-We are in the midst of hurricane season in the United States, which starts June 1 and lasts until November 30.
+Each year during hurricane season, we pare down the amount of frozen food that we have in our refrigerators and freezers in case we have power outages due to storms.
+Hurricane season in the United States starts June 1 and lasts until November 30.
 The most active months are August through October.

 With that in mind, we discovered a freezer bag full of already-cooked turkey, including both white and dark meat.
 I decided to make my homemade turkey tetrazzini; the recipe below is the result.

 This recipe makes two large pans of tetrazzini, but you can easily adjust the amounts up or down, depending upon how many people you wish to feed.
 In this case, we decided to give one pan away to some neighbors who often share their food with us.